continuwuity/continuwuity/docs/configuration.md

 ## Execute commandline flag

-conduwuit supports running admin commands on startup using the commandline argument `--execute`.
+Continuwuity supports running admin commands on startup using the commandline argument `--execute`.
 The most notable use for this is to create an admin user on first startup.